THE PROPHECY OF ZECHARIAH HAS BEEN WRITTEN IN 518 B.C.C, IN JERUSALEM

 A prophecy is only useful if we understand it in advance.
 Therefore, it seems obvious that if Jehovah God has put prophecies in His Word the Bible, even in a cryptic way, they are written with the purpose of being understood and to prepare His People for his

 "One Day", to survive in view of everlasting life (Zechariah 14: 7).
-This is the purpose of the present presentation of the biblical explanations of the Prophecy of Zachariah.
+This is the purpose of the current presentation of the biblical explanations of the Prophecy of Zachariah.
 The explanations will be classified by themes, centered on the prophetic enigmas of Zechariah.

 The rider on the red horse among the myrtles